Seven ways to make your next Australian business event more sustainable

 Gili Rooftop, Sydney, New South Wales

 It’s no secret Taronga Zoo has one of the best views in Sydney and so too does its newest venue, the Gili Rooftop.
-With views back onto Sydney Harbour and its world-famous bridge, the space can host up to 150 guests for a cocktail function.
-The venue is catered by Epicure, whose menus are inspired by sustainable and locally produced seasonal ingredients.
+With views back onto Sydney Harbour and its world-famous bridge, the space can host up to 80 guests for a cocktail function.
+The venue is catered by Trippas White Group, whose menus are inspired by sustainable and locally produced seasonal ingredients.
 This growing stable of world-class venues and the sustainably built 62-room Wildlife Retreat at Taronga is a way for the century-old not-for-profit organisation to fund its research and wildlife conservation.

 Sal Salis, Ningaloo Coast, Western Australia

 For small groups looking for an incredible sustainable stay in remote beauty along Western Australia’s World Heritage-listed coastline, Sal Salis is the answer.
 Nestled amongst the sand dunes in Cape Range National Park near Exmouth, this luxurious beach safari camp offers a glamping experience like no other.
-Nearly 100 percent of power for Sal Salis is solar generated and the whole camp is constructed to have minimal impact on its natural setting.
-Throw in organic chemical-free sheets in each of the 15 tents on site and it’s quite literally an experience to feel good about.
+Nearly 100 percent of power for Sal Salis is solar generated through an array of solar panels and the whole camp is constructed to have minimal impact on its natural setting.
+With no internet or phone signal, guests can fully unplug, while ocean-facing tents stay naturally cool with the sea breeze—no air-conditioning needed.
+Each en-suite includes a Nature Loo (a composting toilet cleaned off-site), and grey water from showers and basins is filtered before returning to the ground.
+Throw in locally produced, natural bathroom amenities and chemical-free organic cotton linen in each of the 16 tents on site and it’s quite literally an experience to feel good about.